EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-The silences in this coverage reveal structural biases.
-No historical context explains Iranian motivations, no alternative voices nuance the bellicose discourse, and potential humanitarian consequences of an escalation are minimized.
-The total absence of Iranian perspective or neutral sources transforms information into a pro-Western plea.
-This approach reflects Greece's traditional geopolitical alignment with NATO and its need for solidarity in the face of tensions with Turkey.
+The silences in this coverage are revealing of structural biases.
+No historical contextualisation explains Iranian motivations, no alternative voices temper the bellicose discourse, and potential humanitarian consequences of further escalation are downplayed.
+The complete absence of an Iranian perspective or neutral sources transforms reporting into a pro-Western advocacy.
+This approach reflects Greece's traditional NATO alignment and its need for solidarity amid tensions with Turkey.

-Automatic Atlantic alignment without critical questioning
+Automatic Atlantic alliance alignment without critical examination

-Projection of national anxieties onto strategic straits
+Projection of national anxieties regarding strategic waterways onto regional conflict

 Discover how another country covers this same story.